jetsonhacks/jetson-orin-spi-overlay-guide/docs/FDT_CONFIGURATION.md

 ## Why FDT Matters for Overlays

-When using device tree overlays, you must specify the correct base FDT file in your bootloader configuration.
-The overlay is then applied *on top* of this base tree.
+When using device tree overlays, the bootloader must load the correct base FDT file.
+The overlay is then applied on top of this base tree.

 ### Bootloader Configuration

+Modern Jetson systems use the `overlays=` parameter in the APPEND line:

 ```
-LABEL MyConfig
+LABEL primary
-    MENU LABEL My Custom Configuration
+    MENU LABEL primary kernel
     LINUX /boot/Image
-    FDT /boot/dtb/kernel_tegra234-p3768-0000+p3767-0005-nv-super.dtb  ← Base tree
+    FDT /boot/dtb/kernel_tegra234-p3768-0000+p3767-0005-nv-super.dtb
     INITRD /boot/initrd
-    APPEND ${cbootargs} root=/dev/mmcblk0p1 rw rootwait ...
+    APPEND ${cbootargs} ... overlays=/boot/my-overlay.dtbo
-    OVERLAYS /boot/my-overlay.dtbo                                     ← Overlay
 ```

-**Without the FDT line**, the bootloader may use an incorrect or default device tree, and your overlay might not apply correctly.
+**The FDT line specifies the base device tree, and the overlays= parameter specifies which overlay to apply.**

 ## Finding Your FDT File